FabienInan/tensor-flow-exercises/README.md

 # tensor-flow-exercises

-First exercice : house prices prediction by using linear regression
+- house prices prediction by using linear regression

-Second exercice : house prices prediction by using neural network
+- house prices prediction by using neural network

+- MNIST training with neural network and callback

+- Fashion MNIST with neural network